halilural/zapu/README.md

 # Next Releases

+1) Use Apache Solr & Elastic Search for search service
-1) Deployment app in AWS (manually)
+2) Deployment app in AWS (manually)
-2) Deployment app in AWS with AWS CLoudflare
+3) Deployment app in AWS with AWS CLoudflare
-3) Deployment app in AWS with Terraform
+4) Deployment app in AWS with Terraform
-4) Achieve Zero Day
+5) Achieve Zero Day